rstudio/rstudio-docker-products/README.md

 Docker images for RStudio Professional Products

+**IMPORTANT:** There are a few things you need to know before using these images:
-**Note:** Running any RStudio profesional products inside docker requires you to have a valid license for the product.
-Also remember to deactivate the license before stopping the container or it will count as an active license, look at the `startup.sh` scripts for an example on how to do this automatically.
+1. Running any RStudio professional products inside docker requires you to have a valid license for the product.
+Also remember to deactivate the license before stopping the container or it will count as an active license- the containers will try to do this automatically but you should ensure this works in your setup.

-**IMPORTANT:** [All images and product versions are subject to our support policy, and outdated images will be removed.
+2. [All images and product versions are subject to our support policy, and outdated images will be removed.
 Please make plans to update accordingly](https://rstudio.com/about/platform-support/#supported-pro-product-versions)
+1. The docker stacks may not meet your needs in terms of how fast dependencies are updated, base OS in use, or for other reasons.
+We provide [instructions for building](https://github.com/rstudio/rstudio-docker-products#instructions-for-building) for these cases.

 # RStudio Server Pro